Topological Corner States in Bilayer and Trilayer Systems with Vertically Stacked Topological Heterostructures

 \section{Discussion and Conclusions}

-We investigated bilayer and trilayer BBH structures, constructed by stacking topologically distinct layers.
-By adjusting the interlayer coupling strengths, we identified changes in the number of corner modes, indicating a topological phase transition.
-This topological phase transition, accompanied by band gap closing, is induced by the interlayer coupling.
+We investigated the BBH bilayer and trilayer systems, constructed by stacking topologically distinct layers, forming what we refer to as topological heterostructures.
+By adjusting the interlayer coupling strengths, we identified changes in the number of corner states, indicating a topological phase transition.
+This topological phase transition, accompanied by the closing of the band gap, is induced by the interlayer coupling.

-To identify the topological phases, we first calculated the quadrupole moments using the nested Wilson loop approach, a well-known method for analyzing quadrupole insulators.
+To identify the topological phases within these topological heterostructures, we first calculated the quadrupole moments using the nested Wilson loop approach, a well-known method for analyzing quadrupole insulators.
 The quadrupole moments explained the topological phases of BBH bilayer and 'trivial-topological-trivial' trilayer structures.
-However, we observed a mismatch between the quadrupole moments and the presence of corner modes in 'topological-trivial-topological' trilayer structure when the interlayer coupling was below the critical value.
-In contrast, MCNs, which are a topological invariant for $\mathbb{Z}$-class chiral-symmetric higher-order topological systems recently reported, can systematically explain the results.
+However, we observed a mismatch between the quadrupole moments and the presence of corner states in the 'topological-trivial-topological' trilayer structure when the interlayer coupling was below the critical value.
+In contrast, MCNs, recently reported as a topological invariant for $\mathbb{Z}$-class chiral-symmetric HOTI systems, can systematically explain the results.
 We also confirmed that the number of corner states coincides with the MCNs across all interlayer coupling regimes for all three structures we considered.
-As we identified a topological phase that may have been misclassified as trivial when analyzed through the conventional nested Wilson loop approach, this finding highlights the need for the topological invariant, the MCN, as a more appropriate method of evaluating $\mathbb{Z}$-class higher-order topological systems.